defndaines/ml-jam/README.md

 Lambda Jam - Day 2 Jam
 Machine Learning exercise attempting to identify numbers from a black-and-white image.

-Project includes a few implementation to test performance.
+Project includes a few implementations to test performance.
 In particular, beginning to experiment with hiphip (array)! https://github.com/prismatic/hiphip

 Criterium performance comparison (nearly 15x speed-up on my machine):